 They don't know.

-And you even if you go in and tell them, you got even if you have the evidence, I know this, my friends, because we've done it.
+And even if you go in and tell them, even if you have the evidence, I know this, my friends, because we've done it.

-Even when you take the evidence, and you are able to incontrovertibly prove that it is not people that are sending them tweets and messages on Facebook, that it's computer generated garbage.
+Even when you take the evidence and you are able to incontrovertibly prove that it is not people that are sending them tweets and messages on Facebook, that it's computer-generated garbage, it still comes in.

 They still see it.